What is Acquisition Premium?

 Intuitively, it may not make sense that an acquiring company is paying a price that is higher than what the target company is worth.

 It should be noted that the current price of the target company represents what it is worth through the lens of the market.
-However, an acquiring company may value the target company greater than the market does.
-Hence, the acquiring company is willing to pay more than the current market value.
+However, an acquiring company may value the target company greater than the market does, often because of the strategic value that it may bring.

 Some reasons that an acquiring company may pay a premium are as follows: